Connect with others who understand.

 HER2-Positive Breast Cancer Treatments

 If you have early-stage breast cancer (cancer that has not yet spread throughout the body), the goal of treatment will most likely be to eliminate the entire breast tumor.
 If your cancer is metastatic (has spread to other areas), you may also receive treatments to get rid of these metastases.
-In cases of advanced breast cancer, however, the treatment goal may be different.
-You may receive treatments that aim to make the tumor grow more slowly or lessen your cancer symptoms.

 The breast cancer treatment plan that is best for you will likely be very different from the treatment plan for someone else.
 Several considerations go into deciding which cancer treatment plan is a good fit for your needs, including: